dwave-examples/rna-folding/README.md

 Plotting uses a randomized process to find a reasonable layout.
 For this reason, the plot will change in successive runs, even if the solution does not.

+Input text files should have a number at the beginning of each line, followed by a sequence of A, C, G, U, and T's.
+The file reader ignores the leading number and is not sensitive to spaces, upper vs. lower case, or line breaks.
+By convention, spaces are used to separate every 10 letters and the number at the beginning of each line is included to keep track of the location in the sequence.
+For instance, if there are 30 letters on each line, then there would be three groups of 10 letters on each line, with the leading numbers increasing by 30 each line.

 ## References